railsgirls/guides.railsgirls.com/_posts/2013-12-18-add-gravatar.markdown

 *Created by Catherine Jones*

+Gravatar is a service for hosting user avatars.
+If you sign up with Gravatar you don't need to upload your picture for a lot of services, as it automatically detects it from Gravatar.

+## Important

-This guide assumes that you have already built a Rails Girls app by following this [app development guide](http://guides.railsgirls.com/app/) and added authentication using [Devise](http://guides.railsgirls.com/devise/).
+This guide assumes that you have already built a Rails Girls app by following this [app development guide](/app) and added authentication using [Devise](/devise).

-### Important

 You need to have an e-mail address registered with Gravatar for this to work.
-If you do not already have one you can go to [gravatar.com](http://en.gravatar.com/).
+If you do not already have one you can go to [gravatar.com](https://gravatar.com/).

 ## *1.* Add the Gravtastic gem

+__COACH__: At time of writing the [Gravtastic Ruby gem](https://rubygems.org/gems/gravtastic) is archived and no longer maintained.
+If you know of a maintained alternatives, please update the guide.

 Open up your gemfile and under your `devise` gem add